 Comfort is an important consideration, since you won’t be able to stay focused and motivated for long periods of time if you aren’t feeling comfortable.
-At the same time, you don’t want to be so comfortable that you fall asleep while working.
+At the same time, you don’t want to be so comfortable that you doze off while working.
 It’s a fine balance, but your workspace should be comfortable enough to add to your productivity and not the other way around.

 For a start, studies have shown that subjects who are exposed to natural lighting show improved concentration and lower stress levels, so ideally you would want your workspace beside a window.
-Finally, make sure your workspace isn’t too hot or cold, so you don’t expend any unnecessary energy that could go towards concentration and inspiration.
+Also, make sure your workspace isn’t too hot or cold, so you don’t expend any unnecessary energy that could go towards concentration.

 As you will probably be working for long hours, having an ergonomic chair is vital for your productivity and health.
 When choosing your chair, look for one that’s adjustable and provides proper support for your back.

-As a freelance graphic designer, you will often be communicating with clients, whether it’s by phone or on through video calls.
+As a freelance graphic designer, you will often be communicating with clients, whether it’s by phone or through video calls.
 As such, you need a space that is free from distractions.
 You don’t want to have a meeting with a client, only to have kids and pets running around in the background.

 If possible, physically separate your workspace from your living space.
 If there isn’t much room, consider options such as a folding screen or room divider curtain.
 By having a dedicated workspace, you condition your mind to go into ‘work mode’ every time you step foot into the area.

 If you are living with others, set clear rules and let others understand that you shouldn’t be disturbed in your workspace.
 You don’t want to be fully concentrated on your work, only to be interrupted at the worst possible moment.